Dean177/reason-standard/docs/Motivation.md

 ## Where are all the functions

-Ocamls standard library is a sparse and moves very slowly as a result its standard library Lots of functions throw exceptions
+Ocamls standard library is a sparse and moves very slowly.

+Standard aims to include many more useful functions.

+## Safety first

+Ocamls standard library throws lots of exceptions.

 ## Modules, Modules, Modules

 Ocaml has a great module system, but the standard library doesn't make great use of it.

+Functions like `string_of_int` and `fst` live in the top level meaning they have to encode extra information in their name (like `string_of_int`) or be generally confusing (what does `fst` operate on?).

-Almost everything in Standard lives in module which means functions like `string_of_int` or `float_to_int` are now available in `Int.toString` or `Float.toInt`.
+Almost everything in Standard lives in module which means functions like `string_of_int` or `fst` are now available in `Int.toString` or `Tuple.first` respectively.

 ## Bucklescript lives in the browser